Solutions of the singular Yamabe problem near singular boundaries: Introduction

 then $u^{\frac{4}{n-2}}g$ is a complete metric with constant scalar curvature $-n(n-1)$ in $\Omega$.
 The existence theory for problem \eqref{equation-Yamabe-1}–\eqref{boundary-condition-1} was established in the works such as \cite{AMC, LG, LN, SW}.
-In the case where the background manifold is the standard Euclidean space, \eqref{equation-Yamabe-1}–\eqref{boundary-condition-1} reduces to the Loewner-Nirenberg problem, namely,
+In the case where the background manifold is the standard Euclidean space, \eqref{equation-Yamabe-1}–\eqref{boundary-condition-1} is reduced to the Loewner-Nirenberg problem, namely,